 Intellectual property law is a rapidly expanding area of the law relating to intangible property.
 A sound knowledge and understanding of intellectual property law is essential for all those involved in the creation and exploitation of intellectual property endeavours, that is, in recognising and protecting intellectual property rights.
 Of particular interest are developments in the online environment and biological patents.

-This subject provides a comprehensive, in-depth and engaging examination of the legal principles of intellectual property law and the policy issues which inform the development of this law in Australia and New Zealand.
+This subject provides a comprehensive, in-depth and engaging examination of the legal principles of intellectual property law and the policy issues which inform the development of this law in Australia.
 It is designed as an introductory survey subject for graduates, practising lawyers and students completing their first law degree.

 Each class considers a different form of intellectual property including copyright; designs; patent and trade marks law; passing-off and related actions; moral rights and performer's protection; as well as a consideration of the proposed protection of Indigenous cultural property.
 In addition, this subject touches on how to deal in IP, the globalisation of IP and emerging issues in intellectual property law.

 Students develop skills in critical analysis and evaluation and spoken or written communication as they participate in class and online group discussions.
 Students also develop self-management skills by preparing and participating in class, writing reflections on their learning, and by composing a research topic and completing a research essay.